The Boy Who Cried Wolf

-The Boy Who Cried Wolf is one of Aesop's Fables, numbered 210 in the Perry Index.
-From it is derived the English idiom "to cry wolf", defined as "to give a false alarm" in eBrewer's Dictionary of Phrase and Fable and glossed by the Oxford English Dictionary as meaning to make false claims, with the result that subsequent true claims are disbelieved.
+"The Boy Who Cried Wolf" is one of Aesop's Fables, numbered 210 in the Perry Index.
+From it is derived the English idiom "to cry wolf", defined as "to give a false alarm" in Brewer's Dictionary of Phrase and Fable and glossed by the Oxford English Dictionary as meaning to make false claims, with the result that subsequent true claims are disbelieved.

-The fable
+Fable

-The tale concerns a shepherd boy who repeatedly fools villagers into thinking a wolf is attacking his town's flock.
-When an actual wolf appears and the boy calls for help, the villagers believe that it is another false alarm, and the sheep are eaten by the wolf.
+The tale concerns a shepherd boy who repeatedly tricks villagers into believing a wolf is attacking his flock.
+When a real wolf appears and the boy cries for help, the villagers dismiss it as another false alarm, allowing the wolf to devour the sheep.
 In a later English-language poetic version of the fable, the wolf also eats the boy.
-This happens in Fables for Five Years Old (1830) by John Hookham Frere, in William Ellery Leonard's Aesop & Hyssop (1912), and in Louis Untermeyer's 1965 poem.
+This happens in John Hookham Frere's Fables for Five Years Old (1830), in William Ellery Leonard's Aesop & Hyssop (1912), and in Louis Untermeyer's 1965 poem.

-The moral stated at the end of the Greek version is, "this shows how liars are rewarded: even if they tell the truth, no one believes them".
+The moral stated at the end of the Greek version is "this shows how liars are rewarded: even if they tell the truth, no one believes them".
 It echoes a statement attributed to Aristotle by Diogenes Laërtius in his The Lives and Opinions of Eminent Philosophers, in which the sage was asked what those who tell lies gain by it and he answered "that when they speak truth they are not believed".
 William Caxton similarly closes his version with the remark that "men bileve not lyghtly hym whiche is knowen for a lyer".